Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

-FEMA's Guidelines for Mass Care Shelter Operations (FEMA P-785) specify that non-occupiable areas must be accounted for when planning emergency shelter space \cite{FEMA_P785}.
-Similarly, the Sphere Handbook implies that only about 65–75\% of the total indoor area is usable for sheltering, with approximately 25–35\% allocated to non-occupiable spaces such as hallways, mechanical rooms, and storage areas \cite{Sphere2018}.
-Based on these recommendations, we assumed that 70\% of each facility's total space was suitable for sheltering.
-Additionally, we assumed that each person required 100 square feet to ensure a desirable shelter environment.
-This estimate is based on CDC guidelines, which recommend a minimum of 60 square feet per person in evacuation shelters \cite{CDC_ShelterAssessment}.
+According to FEMA’s Guidelines for Mass Care Shelter Operations (FEMA P-785), planners must exclude non-occupiable areas—such as restrooms, kitchens, hallways, and administrative spaces—when calculating available shelter capacity \cite{FEMA_P785}.
+Following these recommendations, we assumed that approximately 70\% of each facility’s total floor area was suitable for occupancy.
+Furthermore, to ensure a comfortable and safe shelter environment, we allocated 100 square feet per person.
+This estimate exceeds the Centers for Disease Control and Prevention or CDC’s shelter assessment guidance, which recommends a minimum of 60 square feet per person in evacuation shelters \cite{CDC_ShelterAssessment}.
 However, FEMA further advises that shelters should provide one toilet for every 20 people and one shower for every 25 people.
 Since no detailed information was available regarding the number of toilets or showers in each shelter facility, we adopted a more conservative estimate of 100 square feet per person to account for potential limitations.
-A detailed breakdown of how capacity was estimated for each of the five shelters is provided in \ref{sec:shelters}.
+A detailed breakdown of how capacity was estimated for each of the five shelters is provided in Section~\ref{sec:shelters}.
 Table \ref{tab:shelter_info} shows all eleven shelter locations and capacities during the Palisades and Eaton wildfires.
 For facilities where capacity information is available on the website \cite{HIFLD_NSSFacilities}, the value is recorded in the capacity column.
 For facilities where capacity data is unavailable, the estimated capacity is provided in a separate column as estimated capacity.

 The first eight shelters listed in Table \ref{tab:shelter_info} were open on January 12th.
 The three shelters at the bottom, along with additional facilities from \cite{HIFLD_NSSFacilities}, were included to evaluate how accessibility could be improved by incorporating more potential shelters---one of the key objectives of this study, as outlined in the introduction.